 12. Transylvania: Dracula’s Castle & Birthplace

-This is probably the most famous of the many amazing castles in Transylvania, but if you’re restricted to public transportation, it’s not feasible to take a same-day trip to Bran Castle (Dracula’s Castle) due to time constraints.
+There are a number of options when it comes to Dracula tours from Cluj.
+Understandable as this is probably the most famous of the many amazing castles in Transylvania, but if you’re restricted to public transportation, it’s not feasible to take a same-day trip to Bran Castle (Dracula’s Castle) due to time constraints.
 Sighișoara (birthplace of Vlad the Impaler) is more doable, but this all-in-one guided tour is definitely the most efficient option.

 Departing around 8:00 from your accommodations in Cluj-Napoca, you’ll begin the tour with a stop to Sighisoara medieval center, the birthplace of Vlad the Impaler – here you can also taste some palinca, a traditional Romanian spirit.